 - Every program site has active osteopathic faculty and osteopathic community physicians.

 - In 2020, the AOA will stop accrediting osteopathic residency programs.
 Instead, osteopathic programs will be accredited by the ACGME and can apply for additional Osteopathic Recognition for the osteopathic training they provide.
 Our programs have already achieved Osteopathic Recognition from the ACGME based on our current osteopathic curriculum and training.

 - There will be no change to resident licensure; osteopathic residents will continue to take COMLEX.

 - Osteopathic residents will still be eligible to take the AOBFP exam.

-- For information related to the Statewide Osteopathic Program only, please contact: OsteoApplicants@fammed.wisc.edu or call 608-262-2218.
+- For information related to the Statewide Osteopathic Program, please contact: OsteoApplicants@fammed.wisc.edu or call 608-262-2218.